UN Chief Calls For Effort To Establish Nuclear-Weapon-Free Zone In Middle East

 Date

-UNITED NATIONS, Nov 19 (NNN-XINHUA) – UN Secretary-General, Antonio Guterres, yesterday, called immediate ceasefire and establishment of a nuclear-weapon-free zone in the Middle East.
+(MENAFN- IANS) United Nations, Nov 19 (IANS) UN Secretary-General Antonio Guterres called on an immediate ceasefire and the establishment of a nuclear-weapon-free zone in the Middle East.

-In his video message to the fifth session of the conference on the establishment of a Middle East zone free of nuclear weapons and other weapons of mass destruction, Guterres said, the idea of such a zone stretches back across decades, but with regional conflicts raging and tensions reaching a boiling point, this goal is becoming more urgent by the day.
+In his video message to the fifth session of the conference on the establishment of a Middle East zone free of nuclear weapons and other weapons of mass destruction, Guterres said that the idea of such a zone stretches back across decades, but with regional conflicts raging and tensions reaching a boiling point, this goal is becoming more urgent by the day, Xinhua news agency reported.

 For over a year, Gaza has experienced a non-stop nightmare that threatens to engulf the entire region.
 And we are all alarmed by the escalation in Lebanon, he noted.